thesecretlab/diary/Steps.md

 2. Connect the record button to BOTH an outlet, called controlButton, and an action, called controlButtonTapped.
 3. Connect the Trash button to an action called removeAudio:.

+Next, we'll make the database be able to store the audio note data.

+5. Open Diary.xcdatamodeld, and add a new attribute called 'audioNote'.
+Make it a binary data.
+6. Open DYNote.h, and add a property for the new attribute.
+7. Mark the new property as `@dynamic` in DYNote.m.